liangzhangleon/CarND-BehavioralCloning-P3/writeup_report.md

 #### 2. Attempts to reduce overfitting in the model

-Afte the second fully connected layers, a dropout layer is included (model.py lines 55).
+After the second fully connected layers, a dropout layer is included (model.py lines 55).

 The model was trained and validated on different data sets by using data splitting (model.py line 59).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 59).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 59).

 #### 4. Appropriate training data